Missing-by-Design: Certifiable Modality Deletion for Revocable Multimodal Sentiment Analysis: Related Work

 \subsection{Multimodal sentiment and emotion modelling}

 Multimodal sentiment analysis and emotion recognition leverage complementary cues from text, audio and visual streams to improve predictive performance.
 Unified frameworks that jointly model sentiment and emotion demonstrate benefits from shared latent spaces and task-aware supervision, as shown by recent unified formulations that align label and feature representations \cite{hu2022unimse}.
 Transformer-based fusion architectures and emotion-level representation schemes further refine cross-modal interactions, improving multi-label emotion recognition by integrating fine-grained token and frame alignments \cite{le2023multi,khan2025memocmt}.
 Cross-modal alignment and attention enhancements have been applied to temporal video tasks to better capture emotion dynamics \cite{xiao2023cross,fan2023pmr}.
 These contributions illustrate that careful fusion and representation design are central to robust multimodal affective modelling \cite{hu2022unimse,gao2024enhanced}.
+Empirical evidence on short e-commerce reviews suggests that transformer-based embeddings can be outperformed by classical methods such as Word2Vec in clustering tasks, particularly when insufficient text length limits effective contextual modeling \cite{lai2026transformers}.